etiennebacher/docsifier/docs/func_reference.md

  ```
 use_docsify(open = TRUE, add_reference = TRUE, include_internal = TRUE)

  ```

  **Arguments:**

 * `open`: Boolean indicating whether to open the HTML and Markdown files created.
-Defaukt is TRUE.
+Default is TRUE.

 * `add_reference`: Boolean indicating whether to add a Markdown file containing function references, i.e the list of functions (and their title and arguments) exported by the package.
 Default is TRUE.

 * `include_internal`: Boolean indicating if you want to include the documentation of internal (i.e non-exported functions).
+This requires `add_reference` to be TRUE.
 Default is TRUE.
 See Details.

  </details>